lucasloisp/tyjs/README.md

 - `{ name: string, age: number, ... }` has two required properties but can contain any other number of additional ones, typed at will.

-Regexes can be used to describe the name of a property, but again, only one matching property is allowed.
+Regular Expressions can be used to describe the name of a property, but again, only one matching property is allowed by default.

 - `{ /na+/: string, age: number }` would match `{ na: "Alice", age: 44}`.
 - But not `{ na: "Alice", age: 44, naa: "Bob" }`.